Four Corners Regional Airport: Historical airline service

-The airport has received a Small Community Air Service Development Program grant for SkyWest Airlines to begin service to Denver as United Express.
-The service was set to begin on October 15, 2020, but has been delayed due to the ongoing COVID-19 pandemic.
+The airport received a Small Community Air Service Development Program grant in 2019 for SkyWest Airlines to begin service to Denver as United Express.
+The service was set to begin on October 15, 2020, but was delayed by the COVID-19 pandemic and later cancelled due to a shortage of pilots at SkyWest.
+However, once a day inbound and outbound flights between Farmington and Denver resumed in May 2025.

 Facilities and aircraft

 Four Corners Regional Airport covers an area of 603 acre and contains two asphalt paved runways: